github/docs/data/reusables/actions/jobs/section-using-conditions-to-control-job-execution.md

-You can use the `jobs.<job_id>.if` conditional to prevent a job from running unless a condition is met. {% data reusables.actions.if-supported-contexts %}
+Use the `jobs.<job_id>.if` conditional to prevent a job from running unless a condition is met. {% data reusables.actions.if-supported-contexts %}

 {% note %}